Social Security Disability Insurance (SSDI) vs. Private Individual Disability Insurance

 - Requests for independent medical examinations by doctors in the wrong specialty

-- Massive, repeated requests for duplicative claim documentation
+- Massive, repeated requests for duplicative claim and medical or vocational documentation

 - Denials that are unaccompanied by any real explanation or proof